modesttree/Projeny/README.md

 This is taken from the demo project (at `UnityPackages/AllMovers/ProjenyPackage.yaml`).

-You do not need to specify a `ProjenyPackage.yaml` file for each package.
-When not added to your package, your package will be assumed to have zero dependencies.
+Note that this file is optional.
+When not added to your package, your package will just be assumed to have zero dependencies.

 There are a number of other options here for less common cases.
 The full format of the `ProjenyPackage.yaml` is as follows: